JV-ration/project-info-plugins/README.md

 ## Using from command line

-Currently only Maven plugin is implemented.
+### Maven

 After building the plugins locally and installing them in local maven repository `./gradlew build install`, execute command below on any maven project you have

 ```
 mvn com.jv-ration.maven.plugins:project-info-maven-plugin:0.0.9-SNAPSHOT:info -DoutputFile=info.json